 This prize was created in 2013 to emphasize George Pólya’s legacy of communicating mathematics effectively.
 It joins two long-standing Pólya prizes SIAM has awarded in combinatorics and other fields beginning in 1969.

-The George Pólya Prize for Mathematical Exposition is awarded every two years to an outstanding expositor of the mathematical sciences.
+The George Pólya Prize for Mathematical Exposition, established in 2013, is awarded every two years to an outstanding expositor of the mathematical sciences.
 The prize may be awarded for a specific work or for the cumulative impact of multiple expository works that communicate mathematics effectively.
-The work may range from popular accounts of mathematics and mathematical discovery, from pedagogy to systematic organization of mathematical knowledge.
+Following Pólya’s example, the nature of the work may range from popular accounts of mathematics and mathematical discovery to pedagogy to systematic organization of mathematical knowledge.